Joy McCann Professorship Award: 2017 Call for Nominations is Open

 - A clear and strong vision of how the Joy McCann Professorship will allow the nominee to promote the success of women medical students, residents, and faculty at UMMS.

-Please submit nomination packages electronically to the Office of Faculty Affairs at firstname.lastname@example.org by April 21, 2017.
+Nomination packages are submitted electronically to the Office of Faculty Affairs at firstname.lastname@example.org.
 Packages must include:

 - two letters of recommendation (one-page each) describing the nominee’s teaching, service, clinical care, mentoring and leadership skills that warrant consideration for this award.
 One of the letters must be from the nominee’s Department Chair or Program Director;